jsgro/Docker_IGV/README.md

 # PURPOSE

 Run `IGV` in a container.
-This came about when a Mac had Java 10 but IGV requires Java 8.
+This came about when a Mac had Java 10 (!) but IGV requires Java 8 and could not be "downgraded."

 IGV: Integrative Genomics Viewer - Broad Institute [https://software.broadinstitute.org/software/igv/](https://software.broadinstitute.org/software/igv/)